dylanR33/command-line-stm32f4/README.md

 The variable `CLISTM_LINKER_FILE` is an optional variable which defines the path to a user provided linker file to use during the linking process.
-If not defined a default linker file is used which is targeted for the `STM32F411xE`.
+If not defined a default linker file is used which is targeted for the `STM32F446xx`.
 See directory `templates` for a linker file template to use as a starting point.
 The main changes necessary are within the `MEMORY` section.

+The variable `CLISTM_STARTUP_FILE` is an optional variable which defines the path to a user provided startup file to use for compilation.
+If not defined a default startup file is used which is targeted for the `STM32F446xx`.
+See directory `templates` for a startup file template to use as a starting point.

 ## Minimal Necessary Configuration When Using HAL and Template